adalundhe/zebra-tests/README.md

 ./scripts/run-tests.sh --variable ZEBRA_URL:"https://www.thezebra.com"  tests/
 ```

-<em>Note:</em> - If you receive a runtime permisions error when attempting to run the script (particularly on Ubuntu), run the below command to make the script executable, and then try the above command again:
+<em>Note:</em> - If you receive a runtime permissions error when attempting to run the script (particularly on Ubuntu), run the below command to make the script executable, and then try the above command again:

 ```
 chmod +x ./scripts/run-tests.sh